Artists-for-Humanity/Ctech-Curriculum/public/tutorial.md

 ## **7. Final Full HTML File (No CSS Yet)**

-Here is the full clean version your students will build:
+Here is the full clean version you will build:

 ```html
 <!DOCTYPE html>